 Golf prop bets

-Betting golf props is one of the fastest-growing markets, with golf odds on everything from hole-to-hole results, odds on a hole-in-one and if a player will make the cut or not.
-You’ll find the most golf betting props at the major tournaments such as the Masters, U.S. Open, PGA Championship and British Open Championship.
+Betting golf props is one of the fastest-growing markets, with golf odds on everything from hole-to-hole results, odds on a hole-in-one, and if a player will make the cut or not.
+You’ll find the most golf betting props at the major tournaments such as the Masters, U.S. Open, PGA Championship, British Open Championship and the Ryder Cup

-Futures odds to win the major tournaments are often open well before the week of the event, such as odds to win the Masters or U.S. Open.
+Futures odds to win the major tournaments are often open well before the week of the event, such as odds to win the Ryder Cup or the Masters.
 Golf betting markets for those big tournaments are taking action months before Round 1 begins.

 Golf betting tips